autowarefoundation/autoware-documentation/docs/how-to-guides/eagleye-integration-guide.md

 In the sample autoware, you can set pose_estimator to gnss by setting `pose_estimator_mode:=gnss` in `autoware.launch.xml`.

-- Note that it does not match the map, so be careful when using maps that are out of georeferencing.
+- Note that it does not match the map, so be careful when using maps that are out of georeference.
 - In the case of a single GNSS antenna, initial position estimation takes several tens of seconds to complete after starting to run in an environment where GNSS positioning is available.

 ref